jiahuidestroytheworld/moviepage/README.md

 4. run bower install to download the dependencies (e.g. bower install)

-5. the moviepage is set up, now we need to config the nginx, go to your nginx location and open the config file with text editor (e.g. C:\nginx\conf\nginx.conf)

-6. add following line to the http section, like this
+5. the moviepage is set up, now we need to config the nginx, for windows, go to your nginx location and open the config file with text editor (e.g. C:\nginx\conf\nginx.conf), add following line to the http section, change the root to point to the code folder.

-	http	{

 		server {
 			listen 8888;